perticascatalin/Learning/DPML/major_scale.md

 ### 1.3 Octave definition

-In an octave, there are 12 semitones:
+In an octave, there are 12 tones (steps on a ladder):

-- 7 diationic semitones (`C D E F G A B`)
+- 7 diationic (natural) tones (`C D E F G A B`)
-- 5 chromatic semitones (`C# D# F# G# A#`)
+- 5 chromatic (altered) tones (`C# D# F# G# A#`)

-It is important to note that the C Major scale does not contain chromatic semitones.
+It is important to note that the C Major scale does not contain chromatic tones.
+Also, all the diatonic tones belong to the C Major scale family of sounds, while the cromatic ones don't.

 ### 1.4 Transposition of the major scale

 However, if we analyze the D Major scale (1 tone higher than C Major), we will notice the following pattern: `D E F# G A B C# D`.
 This is because we need to adhere to the TTSTTTS rule for creating the major scale pattern.
 Eg. Going from E 1 tone up (the second T in TTSTTS, will require us to jump S(E-F)+ S (F-F#) = T, going from E to F#).
-Here we have 2 chromatic semitones: F# and C#.
+Here we have 2 chromatic tones: F# and C#.

 - D-E: T
 - E-F#: T